The National Board

 She is a member of the Council on Foreign Relations and its Women and Foreign Policy advisory panel; a board member of The Jewish Museum and Brandeis International Business School.
 She is a vice chair of Women In Need, Inc. and also co-chairs the New York Leadership Circle of Women for Women International.
 She is a Fellow of Brandeis University, where she chaired its National Women and Gender Studies Program.

 Ms. Perlmutter is a graduate of Smith College and received an MA from Columbia University in history and an MBA with distinction in economics from New York University’s Stern School of Business.

 Terry Perlmutter graduated from Brandeis magna cum laude in 1974 with a degree in sociology and received a master’s in social work from Columbia University in 1976.
 She currently lives in Lincoln, Massachusetts.

-Terry has had a diverse career with a wide range of organizations; for example, she implemented the Employee Assistance Program for McLean Hospital at Digital Equipment Corporation, worked for many years as an Employee Relations Consultant and Human Resources Business Partner at Digital Equipment Corporation, and was Director of Admission and Financial Aid for the Applewild School in Fitchburg, MA.
+Terry has had a diverse career with a wide range of organizations.
+For example, she implemented the Employee Assistance Program for McLean Hospital at Digital Equipment Corp., worked for many years as an employee relations consultant and HR business partner at Digital Equipment, and was director of admission and financial aid for Applewild School in Fitchburg, Massachusetts.